Available with Location Referencing license.

-A feature in ArcGIS Pipeline Referencing that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
-Redline features can be edited via the Event Editor web application.
+A feature in Pipeline Referencing that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
+Redline features can be edited using the ArcGIS Event Editor web app.

 A fixed location along a route that has a discrete measure value from which other locations are determined.

-A fixed distance from a referent; can be positive or negative.
+A fixed distance from a referent; it can be positive or negative.

 Referent offset event

 An event whose location is modeled as being a specific distance along a route relative to another event on the route.

 A linear LRS feature.
 In Pipeline Referencing, a route is a run of a physical pipe where measure values are strictly increasing or decreasing monotonically.
 Routes are polyline features that contain m-measures and are built on centerlines that are polyline features that do not contain m-measures.

 Rules configured for each LRS Network used to determine which route is the primary, or dominant, route when there is a concurrency.
 Configuration of these rules is optional.

 Route locks are a capability in Pipeline Referencing conflict prevention that allow a user to prevent other users from editing a route and events on a route while the route is being edited.
 When a route is locked, only the lock owner can edit the route and events on the route in the version the lock was acquired.
 To release a lock on a route, you must post changes to the route and events on the route to the lock root version.

 Reference points with numerical values that are placed along the horizontal measurement of a route, centerline, or baseline at a regular interval.
 Station numbers increase from west to east or south to north based on the cardinal direction of the overall network.